What does contextualization in missions mean?

 As we arrived for an Easter Sunday church service in Bulgaria, we all took off our shoes and left them in the entryway.

 In North American contexts, those stories would seem odd.
-However, each scenario fit the cultural context in which it occurred.
+However, each scenario fits the cultural context in which it occurred.
 Each event seemed natural to the participants, even those new to the church.

-Each scenario was evidence of contextualization, that process in which a culture shapes the gospel's external trappings.
+Each scenario was evidence of contextualization, that process in which culture shapes the gospel's external trappings.

-Sadly, from time to time those taking the gospel across cultural boundaries have tried to "do church" just like it was done in their own culture.
+Sadly, from time to time, those taking the gospel across cultural boundaries have tried to "do church" just like it was done in their own culture.
 Thus, songs from the missionary's home church were sung with translated words.
-Church buildings were built that resembled steepled churches back home.
+Buildings for churches were built that resembled steepled churches back home.
 To the missionaries, things looked and felt right, but to the locals, Christianity felt foreign and Western -- even in the Middle East from whence it came!

-Contextualization involves a culture's relationship to the gospel, but it is not "accommodation" to a culture and is also something very different from syncretism.
+Contextualization involves a culture's relationship to the gospel, but it is not "accommodation" to a culture and is very different from syncretism.

 Here are ten things often shaped by contextualization: